HOW TO ANSWER: Why Do You Want to Work Here?

 Sample Answer 2:

-What Do You Like About This Company?
+Why Do You Want to Work For This Company?

 “I saw an article in Business Week about your new CEO John Jacobs and the firm’s renewed focus on technology innovation.